jcberquist/sublimetext-cfml/readme.md

 Manual installation is also possible by downloading the repository and placing it in a folder within your Sublime packages folder.
 (See below for more information.)

-*Please ensure that you are running at least build 3103 of Sublime Text 3.
-As of v0.18.0 this package only uses `sublime-syntax` syntax highlighting.*
+*Please ensure that you are running at least build 3126 of Sublime Text 3.
+This package uses only `sublime-syntax` syntax highlighting and as of v0.21.0 takes advantage of features introduced in that beta build.*

 ### Acknowledgements